peopledoc/peon/README.md

 look for its configuration file; by default it loads `config.json` at the root of the repository.

 A sample config file is available at the root of the project.
 See `config.sample.json` for details.

 The configuration file contains the following keys:

 - **Base configuration:**
   - `workingDirectory`: a directory where peon stores its working data
-  - `publicDirectory`: a directory where peon will store the build output.
+  - `outputDirectory`: a directory where peon will store build outputs.
     Peon will create `REPONAME/BRANCHNAME` subdirectories for each build.
-  - `rootURLBase`: the URL where the web server serves `publicDirectory`.
+  - `rootURLBase`: the URL path where the web server serves `outputDirectory`.
   - `cacheValidity`: validity in milliseconds of paths cached during builds.
+  - `statusDirectory`: a directory where peon will store its status pages.
 - **Watcher configuration:** enable this when you want peon to poll git repositories at regular intervals (useful when the machine is not reachable from the internet and thus cannot receive webhooks)